So, you’ve heard about Bitcoin and you want to invest...

 Mihail Lala (the founder and CEO of Wawllet) has a Bitcoin prediction in 2020.
 His Bitcoin projection is that Bitcoin will get to over $100,000 by 2020.
 Again, that’s less than John McAfee’s $1 million predictions, but it’s still huge!

 CEO of VA Research, David Garrity’s Bitcoin Price Prediction — Will Bitcoin Crash?

 There are other experts who offer a different opinion.
 David Garrity (the CEO at GVA Research) told Bloomberg that Bitcoin is going to crash as low as $5,000 this year.

-You should now have a greater understanding of how and why the Bitcoin price changes (supply and demand, regulations, news etc.), which means you know how people make their Bitcoin price predictions.
-As well as thinking about these things (supply and demand, regulations, news etc.), they also think about the technology of Bitcoin (the Bitcoin blockchain) and its progress.
+You should now have a greater understanding of how and why the Bitcoin price changes (supply and demand, regulations, news, etc.), which means you know how people make their Bitcoin predictions.
+As well as thinking about these things (supply and demand, regulations, news, etc.), they also think about the technology of Bitcoin (the Bitcoin blockchain) and its progress.

-Now that you’ve read about the predictions of Bitcoin experts, do you have a Bitcoin Price Prediction of your own?
+Now that you’ve read about the predictions of Bitcoin experts, and are ready to purchase or sell some BTC, do you have a Bitcoin price prediction of your own?
 Let us know!

 *Note: this article is a personal opinion.
 Before making any investment decisions you should consult with a professional.